 - You will be asked to fill out an acceptance form for the grant, which will include a form from our finance team on how you'd like your payment processed.

 No. However, if the publisher submits a request to WNDB before the application window closes and agrees to the Partner terms of WNDB, they can become a partner, subject to review by the WNDB Internship Grant Committee.
 You can then apply.
 We’re collaborating very closely with our partner publishers, and our priority is ensuring those partnerships receive the degree of attention and energy they deserve.
 Note that for the Children's Internship Grant program, the internship must be with a children’s imprint of our partner publishers.
 Additionally, Adult Internship Grant applicants must apply to adult imprints within our publishing partners.

 No. However, if the agency submits a request to WNDB before the application window closes and agrees to the Partner terms of WNDB, they can still be a partner, subject to review by the WNDB Internship Grant Committee.
 You can then apply.
 For a literary agency internship to be eligible for the Children’s Grant Program, interns must spend at least 50% of their time working on children’s books.
 For a literary agency internship to be eligible for the Adult Grant Program, interns must spend 100% of their time working on adult books.
 Agencies who charge up-front fees to their clients are not eligible.
 We reserve the right to review all internship offers from agencies and determine eligibility.

-We evaluate all applications in April and will follow up with considered applicants with a brief virtual interview.
-After virtual interviews have been completed, awarded applicants will receive notification of their grant award as soon as possible.
+We evaluate all applications in May and will follow up with considered applicants with a brief virtual interview.
+After virtual interviews have been completed, awarded applicants will receive notification of their grant award as soon as possible (tentatively early June timing).

 We can’t advise you on the taxability of your grant, so we encourage you to consult a qualified tax preparation professional.